MistyCommunity/Documentation/src/content/net-sdk/mistyrobotics-common/data.md

 public string Name { get; set; }
 ```

-* `ContentType` (string) - The content type of the audio file.
+* `ContentType` (string) - The content-type of the audio file.

 ```csharp
 public string ContentType { get; set; }
 ```

 * `Base64` (string) - A string with the Base64-encoded audio file data.
-This data returns when you specify that the audio file data should be returned as Base64 data.
+This data returns when you specify that the system should return the audio file data as a Base64-encoded string.

 ```csharp
 public string Base64 { get; set; }
 ```

 * Audio (IEnumerable<byte>) - A byte array of the audio file data.
-This data returns when you do not specify that the audio file should be returned as a Base64 string.
+This data returns when you don't specify that the system should return the audio file data as a Base64-encoded string.

 ```csharp
 [JsonConverter(typeof(ByteArrayConverter))]